wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.22 =
+* Fix - Removed the creation of the unused 'latest-design' folder.
+* Fix - No longer backing up the content in the 'wp-easycart' folder if the 'wp-easycart-data' folder exists.
+This will help many users who do not need this feature update and install.
+* Fix - PayPal with product included VAT was tacking on an additional tax when sending the user to PayPal.
+* Fix - Option items with swatches and quantity tracking where no quantity remained was still allowing the first item to get added to the cart.
+* Addition - New advanced option allows for no VAT to be applied to the shipping price.
+* Addition - If product is out of stock, the add to cart button is replaced with "OUT OF STOCK".
 = 2.0.21 =
 * Improvement - Generally less notices on less lenient servers.
 * Bug Fix - Advanced items were not displaying on order receipts when using direct deposit or credit card check out.